curzel-it/bit-therapy/Sources/windows/README.md

 ```

 ## 🧱 Build from source
-I'm using PyInstaller to package the app.
+I'm using PyInstaller to package the app into a Windows executable:

-To build, simply run:
 ```bash
 python3 build.py debug
 ```
+This will create a `DesktopPets.exe` file in the `dist` folder.

 See `build.py`, `release.spec` and `debug.spec` for more information.